When you think of Fidelity, you probably think of their mutual funds and brokerage.

 They don’t have complicated schemes to earn higher cash back.
 Some cards ask you to activate bonus categories or you only earn the base amounts.
 Some put limits on how much cash back you can earn in a month.
 Not here – everyday purchases earn you 2% cash back.

 And when you get the cash back, you get it as “points” but you convert them into cash deposited into an eligible account such as a Fidelity brokerage, IRA, 529, or cash management account.
 You redeem the points in 2,500 point blocks and each block is worth $25 deposited.
 The math is simple too.

 The cash back mechanic works slightly differently than other cards though.
 When you redeem the points, they are cash transfers into an eligible Fidelity account.
 Other credit cards may issue a statement credit, or payout by check, or some other mechanism – the Fidelity Rewards card transfers money into an eligible Fidelity account.

 If you opt for gift cards or statement credits – the conversion rate makes it effectively a 1% cash back card.
 So it’s better to deposit into an eligible Fidelity account.

 This means you’ll need an eligible Fidelity account.
 The cash back can be nearly any Fidelity account such as: most non-retirement accounts, IRAs (Traditional, Roth, Rollover, SEP), Fidelity Charitable Giving Account, HSA, and even 529 College Savings Plans.

 How does it compare with others?

 There aren’t many 2% cashback cards on the market right now but there are a few out there.

-The best competitor in this market appears to be the Chase Freedom Unlimited Card with its first-year offer of 3% cash back on all purchases on up to $20,000 of spending.
-After that, it's 1.5% cash back on all purchases.
-There is no new account bonus of up to $300 cash back with an additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first 3 months.
+The best competitor in this market appears to be the Chase Freedom Unlimited Card with 5% on travel purchases through Chase Ultimate Rewards, 3% at drug stores and dining, plus 1.5% cash back on all purchases.
+There is a new account bonus of up to $300 cash back with an additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first 3 months.